 If you believe your child is showing signs of a birth injury, reach out to your doctor immediately for an evaluation of your child’s medical condition.

 If your child suffered a birth injury that may have been due to medical negligence or medical malpractice, Sokolove Law may be able to help with your birth injury case.

-Our birth injury law firm has decades of experience handling these kinds of cases, and we have recovered more than $688 Million on behalf of the families of children injured at birth.
+Our birth injury lawyers have decades of experience handling these kinds of cases, and we have recovered more than $710 Million on behalf of the families of children injured at birth.
 Fill out the form on this page to receive a free legal review today.